 Some lenders offer loans specifically for boats, but most will offer personal loans that can be used to finance a boat and its related costs, like maintenance, fuel, marina fees or upgrades.

 The type of loan you choose will determine the length of your repayment term and the size of your monthly payment.
-For example, a personal loan typically comes with a much shorter repayment term – generally up to five years – while a home equity loan’s term can last up to 30 years.
+For example, a personal loan typically comes with a much shorter repayment term – generally up to seven years – while a home equity loan’s term can last up to 30 years.